ahdisease/Bird-Finder/README.md

     width=700
 />

 When profiles are created, a skill level of 'beginner' is automatically assigned.
-A user can update their favorite bird, their zip code, and their skill level at any time[^3].
+A user can update their favorite bird, their most commonly spotted bird, their zip code, and their skill level at any time.

 <img
     alt="Screenshot of profile update form.
 Four questions: 1) What is your favorite bird?
 2) Tell us what you most commonly spot.
 3) Please enter your zip code: 4) What is your skill level?
 (Beginner, Intermediate, Advanced)" src="./screenshots/update_profile_form.png"
     width=400
 />

-[^3]:WIP note: The back end API calculates the most common bird at the user's feeder on profile update.
-The front end currently includes a selection box, but it has no effect on the user's profile.

 ## Building a List and Reporting a Bird
 WIP - this section is currently being constructed.